CBvanYperen/LATS/README.md

 2. Download and sort dataset used for our results
 3. Use our datasets in the PEGASUS model

-Details for each step are outlined below
+Details for each step are outlined below:
+# Set up the code to run PEGASUS
+Please follow the instructions below which can additionally be found [here](https://github.com/google-research/pegasus/blob/master/README.md)
-# PEGASUS library
+## PEGASUS library

 Pre-training with Extracted Gap-sentences for Abstractive SUmmarization Sequence-to-sequence models, or PEGASUS, uses self-supervised objective Gap